psh0502/StockCrawler/README.md

   </unity>
 </configuration>
 ```
-Each main function, these classes were implemeted with IJop interface from **Quartz.net**, means you can host these job in **Quartz.Server**.
+Each main function, these classes were implemeted with *IJop* interface from **Quartz.net**, means you can host them in **Quartz.Server**.

 You can schedule your own triggers by **Quartz**.

-I prefer to run this tool by **Windows scheduled tasker**, so I made this tiny executable for it to execute.
+I prefer to run this tool by **Windows scheduled tasker**, so I made this tiny cli for it to execute.